-You've likely taken months, even years, to prepare for a mortgage.
+You have likely taken months, even years, to prepare for a mortgage.
 Don't throw all of that hard work away by making an impulsive decision.
-You can always re-evaluate your financial situation down the road, and thanks to refinancing, you can simply replace your mortgage with another that offers more favorable terms.
+You can always reevaluate your financial situation down the road, and thanks to refinancing, you can simply replace your mortgage with another that offers more favorable terms.

 Slow and Steady Wins the Race

 Once you've officially applied for a mortgage, keep doing what you have been doing.
 Lenders want to know that you make financially sound decisions and that you're a trustworthy borrower, so don't do anything that could make your lender question your ability to manage money.